Sivamani-18/JS-Courses/README.md

 ```

 ### Object.preventExtensions()
 Prevents new properties from ever being added to an object (i.e., prevents future extensions to the object).
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = { name: "John" };